-It is easy to obtain an escrow refund if there is an overage in your account.
-Escrow accounts are set up at closing and held by your mortgage company to pay for property taxes and other expenses related to your home, like homeowner’s insurance and PMI.
+Escrow accounts are set up at closing and held by your mortgage company to pay for property taxes and other expenses related to your home, like homeowner’s insurance and Primary Mortgage Insurance.
 A portion of your monthly mortgage payment funds the escrow account.
 Due to Federal laws and mandates, lenders must refund the overage if you have a change in your tax liability or insurance expenses.
+Therefore, it is relatively easy to obtain an escrow refund if there is an overage in your account.

 - Comstock/Comstock/Getty Images